-The chimney connector/stove pipe must slide completely inside the thimble to the inner surface or the flue liner.
-It may be necessary to make use of a thimble sleeve (a pipe with a slightly larger diameter than standard stove pipe).
+A ceramic or steel thimble is commonly used to penetrate the chimney wall into the flue.
+The chimney connector/ stove pipe must slide completely inside thimble to the inner surface or the flue liner.
+It may be necessary to include a thimble sleeve having a slightly larger diameter than the connector pipe.
 See fig. 6.

-The connector pipe or thimble sleeve must not protrude into the flue liner or otherwise restrict draft.
+The connector pipe and/or thimble sleeve must not protrude into the flue liner or otherwise restrict draft.

-Use refractory cement to seal the seam between the chimney connector, sleeve, and thimble.
+Use refractory cement to seal the seams between the chimney connector, sleeve, and thimble.